 Using the M4/C4 instances in Qubole

-It’s really easy to get started with using M4 and C4 instance types.
+It’s really easy to get started by using M4 and C4 instance types.
 While creating a new cluster configuration or modifying an existing one, simply choose the instance type within the node type dropdown menu.

 We automatically select one EBS volume of size 100GB if C4/M4 instance types are chosen.
 We strongly recommend that users do not reset the volume count to zero manually (but they can choose a higher number of volumes or a different volume size if they want).
 Let us know if you have any feedback on our supported instance types or any questions on M4 and C4 instance types.
-You can try out Qubole by signing up for our 15-day free trial.
+You can try out Qubole by signing up for our free trial.